TheUtopy/MelodySync/server/README.md

 Connection also send a crsftoken, to prevent crsf attacks.

-If"stay_connected": true is in the body of the request, then the session cookie will be set to 90 days instead of 2 hours (client and server side).
+If "stay_connected": true is in the body of the request, then the session cookie will be set to 90 days instead of 2 hours (client and server side).

 Else it returns a 401 with :